codycarter1763/Arcade-Table-Restoration/README.md

 ## Number Dial
 The number dials on the side of the machine comprise of a solenoid valve that you apply a short pulse to advance the number.
 The display itself is fully mechanical and is self-carrying.
 To control solenoids, these required 24 volts DC pulse to flip to the next number.
-So, I connected a relay board that works off of 5V logic, added a UF4007 diode to the solenoid to prevent current and voltage spikes from damaging the relay, and added a boost converter to convert 5 volts to 24 volts.
+So, I connected a relay board that works off of 5V logic, added a UF4007 diode to the solenoid to prevent voltage spikes from damaging the relay, and added a boost converter to convert 5 volts to 24 volts.
 Only one of the three worked so I decided to make use of it by incrementing when an RGB preset button is pressed.</br>

 <p align="left">
   <img src="https://github.com/user-attachments/assets/445550db-177d-403d-bed7-c8be23f4c321" width="48%" height="48%" alt="Left Image">